lvaccaro/environments/Raspberry_wallet_bitcoin.md

 In this tutorial I describe each steps that I follow to run a bitcoin Prune-node, from an empty SDcard to an ready-to-work bitcoin wallet, and some best-practices.

+External resourses:
-A really cool guide is available at http://raspnode.com/diyBitcoin.html .
+- A really cool full-node guide to install a Full-node on Raspberry is available at http://raspnode.com/diyBitcoin.html : .
 Raspnode guide explains how to install and setup a full-node peer with an external usb memory stick to store the blockchain.
+- A nice tutorial to run a Bitcoin Prune-node on Raspberry 3 without wallet and gui: https://www.reddit.com/r/Bitcoin/comments/5yubg0/run_a_014_fullnode_on_raspberrypi3_prunedless/
+- A usefull guide to Set up Full Bitcoin Node on Raspberry Pi 3 with Ease, at https://freedomnode.com/blog/51/how-to-set-up-full-bitcoin-node-on-raspberry-pi-3-with-ease#h-start-the-node-automatically

-Some extra open discussion about "Pruned wallet" are available at:
+- Some extra open discussion about "Pruned wallet" are available at:
 - https://github.com/bitcoin/bitcoin/issues/8497
 - https://github.com/bitcoin/bitcoin/issues/9409